codybenlewis/quick-draw-for-processing/README.md

 ## Using the Library

-Once you have finished downloading your files and installing the library, begin by adding importing the library to the sketch.
+Once you have finished downloading your files and installing the library, begin by opening up a new sketch (⌘-n) and importing the library to it.

 ```java
 import cbl.quickdraw.*;